What Is Rivete?

 Cover Plates Used, the Butt Joints Is Further Divided into Types:

-Based on the number of cover plate used, the butt joint is further divided into two types:
+Based on the number of cover plates used, the butt joint is further divided into two types:

 #1.
 Single Strap Butt Joint